 Laser diodes are sensitive to electrostatic shock.
-Please take the proper precautions when handling the device, such as using an ESD wrist strap.
+Please take the proper precautions when handling the device (see our electrostatic shock accessories).
 These lasers are also sensitive to optical feedback, which can cause significant fluctuations in the output power of the laser diode depending on the application.
+See our optical isolators for potential solutions to this problem.
 Members of our Tech Support staff are available to help you select a laser diode and to discuss possible operation issues.